 The Trump administration issued a Presidential memorandum in Feb.
 2017 ordering the DOL to reevaluate the rule.
 As a result, implementation was pushed back to June 9, 2017 with full implementation expected by Jan.
 1, 2018.
 In Oct.
 2017, the DOL filed a rule with the Office of Management of Budget (OMB) to delay the fiduciary rule's effective date by another 18 months to July 1, 2019.
 The expanded definition of fiduciary is currently in effect, along with new "impartial conduct standards."
 However, certain exemptions have been delayed.

 Status: For 2018, the NAIC will continue monitoring DOL and SEC activities.
-Insurance regulators will need to interact with the federal agencies as changes are made.
-Additionally, the Annuity Suitability (A) Working Group will update the Suitability in Annuity Transactions Model (#275) to ensure consistency and compatibility with the federal agencies with which insurance regulators share jurisdiction.
-NAIC model regulation goes into much detail about what constitutes suitability information and what factors must be considered when determining if a product is suitable for a person.
+Insurance regulators will need to interact with those entities where we have overlapping jurisdictions.
+It is not believed the Fifth Circuit ruling will affect the work being done by the NAIC in updating the Annuity Suitability Model (#275).
+The NAIC model regulation goes into much detail about what constitutes suitability information and what factors must be considered when determining product suitability.
 Insurance producers are held to accountable to the suitability standard when selling a new or replacement annuity.

 The Annuity Suitability (A) Working Group began drafting amendments to model #275 in November, 2017.
 The Chair's draft amendments added a best-interest standard-of-care requirement to the model, mandating producers and insurers, where no producer is involved, act "with reasonable diligence, care, skill and prudence in a manner that puts the interest of the consumer first and foremost".
 During an interim meeting in June, the Working Group decided to shift from defining "best interest", to setting criteria requiring insurers and producers to ensure products are suitable and consumer's interest are placed ahead of their own.